larsks/crux/README.md

 authentication database.
 It could be used to quickly provision test environments, or as part of an automated user-provisioning script.

+In general, `crux` is *idempotent* -- you can safely run it multiple times with the same inputs without bad things happening.

 [keystone]: http://docs.openstack.org/developer/keystone/

 Options